roblarsen/git-from-the-ground-up/readme.md

 Outline

 1. Introduction to Git
-    a.
-What is Source Code Management (SCM?)
+    * What is Source Code Management (SCM?)
-    b.
-The SCM landscape before Git
+    * The SCM landscape before Git
-    c.
-A Brief History of Git
+    * A Brief History of Git
-    d.
-Commercial support with GitHub, BitBucket and GitLab
+    * Commercial support with GitHub, BitBucket and GitLab
 2. Diving Right In
-    a.
-Installing Git
+    * Installing Git
-    b.
-A Brief Introduction to Git Tooling
+    * A Brief Introduction to Git Tooling
+    * Setting up your local configuration
-    b.
-Creating your first repo
+    * Creating your first repo
-    c.
-Creating your first commit
+    * Creating your first commit
-    d.
-Connecting your local repo to GitHub
+    * Connecting your local repo to GitHub
-    e.
-Pushing your changes to GitHub
+    * Pushing your changes to GitHub
-3. A Guide to the Most Common Git Commands
+3. A Guide to Common Git Commands
-    a.
-An introduction to git checkout
+    * An introduction to git checkout
+    * Safely store your changes with git stash
+    * Viewing the history of a repo with git log
+    * Working with branches using git branch, git checkout and git merge
+    * Working with remotes using git remote, git fetch, git push and git pull
+    * Local housekeeping with git reset, git revert and git clean
+4. A Sample GitHub workflow